 Subsequently, in many cases, the additional features of Java provide mechanisms for avoiding vulnerabilities based in memory management and other areas that are susceptible to language misuse, and these are reflected in the following sections.

 Java does have some inherently unsafe features.
 For instance, as its name implies, sun.misc.Unsafe is considered unsafe for general use, though it does provide some low level programming features such as reinterpretation of data.
 Documentation is not widely available, and its use usually relies on miscellaneous web postings, leading to even more unsafe use.
+Many of the features have been deprecated, but can be available in the compiler being used.

 5. Avoiding programming language vulnerabilities in Java